-The return values of a function are what the function returns as a result after performing its operations.
+The return values of a function are a value that the function can return (optionally) as a result, after performing its operations.

-Return values allow functions to perform calculations and operations, and then provide the result back to the code that called them.
+Return values allow functions to perform calculations and operations, and then pass the result back to the code that called them.

 In Python, the return

-is a statement in Python that is used within a function to return a value to the point from where the function was called.
+statement is used to return a value from a function, to the point from where the function was called.

 When the return

-statement is encountered, the function’s execution stops and the value specified after return
+statement is encountered, the execution of the function stops and the value specified after return

 The basic syntax of return